 A few tourists from Greece and abroad also choose the island as an ideal destination for quiet vacations.

 Antikythera is characterized by a rare, wild beauty, with low hills, rich flora, and fauna, picturesque country chapels, and caves.
 There are many ancient paths, which provide for unique walks and longer excursions on foot.

 There are also some beautiful, isolated sand and pebble beaches on Antikythera, not to be missed by anyone desiring to really get away from it all.

 The most popular are Xeropotamos and Kamarila, a short distance away from the port and main village called Potamos.

-The history of the island reaches far back into time immemorial.
+The history of the island goes far back into time immemorial.
 Antikythera’s first inhabitants are thought to be people called the Dolopes, who were then followed by the Dryopes and the Cretans.

-Despite all its charms and splendid isolation, the island of Antikythera is best known for being the site of two of the most remarkable archaeological discoveries made in the twentieth century.
+Despite all its charm and splendid isolation, the island of Antikythera is best known for being the site of two of the most remarkable archaeological discoveries made in the twentieth century.